dizzydnallov/simple_dreams/README.md

 * Safe areas:
     - Top: place your most important content within the top 60–70% of the screen.
     - Bottom: keep the lower 30–40% free of cards, pop-ups, or persistent chips.
-* Gutters & spacing: Use consistent horizontal margins (16–24 px) and a vertical rhythm (8 px base scale).
 * Density: Favour 2–3 columns on tablets and 3–4 on large screens.
-One column for phones.
+One column for phones

-* Z-order: Keep headers, tabs, and quick actions above the safe line; toast/snackbar messages should appear near the top-centre.
+> Note: While the theme works on smaller screens in portrait orientation (e.g., phones), it’s primarily optimised for tablets.
+Ongoing updates will continue to improve the mobile experience.

 ---